How to find & protect page URLs in Notion

-- Click Share in the top right > toggle 'Share to the web' on > toggle off 'Allow duplicate as template':
+- Click Share in the top right > toggle 'Share to web' on > click 'Show link options' dropdown > toggle off 'Allow duplicate as template':

 - You will NOT be protecting the actual Notion URL, e.g. notion.so/35fd6d868... since that URL will be publicly viewable.